 The activity should take place in the Ogden area (traveling eats up costs and time away from work).

 VII.
 Application Guidelines

 A CAUTIONARY NOTE: Staff Development does not fund requests for computer hardware because of the availability of other resources.
 For specific sources of funding for computer hardware, contact your department chair.
 Due to limited funding the committee will not fund wages, benefits, production costs, equipment purchases, higher education expenses which includes tuition, fees or textbooks, or faculty-related responsibilities

-After you complete the application, provide 2 copies of the project request to the committee Chair.
+After you complete the application, provide one copy of the project request to the committee Chair.

 Backup documentation must be provided for all requested expenses.
 A hard copy of costs/estimates should be attached with each application packet.
 Backup documentation should include: conference agenda and registration price, air fare, lodging, ground transportation, any misc items, etc. Feel free to print web pages that contain this information and attach to the application packet.(See Application Form)

 Ongoing projects will not be funded.
 The committee can provide one-time "seed" money to help a project get started.
 Due to limited funding, the committee will not fund wages, benefits, production costs, equipment purchases, higher education expenses which includes tuition, fees or textbooks, or faculty-related responsibilities.